702.1 - Nutrition Services Program

 It is the responsibility of the Nutrition Services manager to administer the program and to provide the superintendent and the Board of Education an annual report on the functioning of the Nutrition Services Program.

-The district will comply with all federal and state laws and regulations required for procurement, including the selection and evaluation of contractors.
-The superintendent [or designee] is responsible for developing the administrative process to implement this policy including, but not limited to, procedures related to suspension and debarment for transactions subject to those requirements.
+The district shall comply with all federal and state laws and regulations required for procurement, including the selection and evaluation of contractors.
+The superintendent [or designee] is responsible for developing the administrative process to implement this policy including, but not limited to, procedures related to suspension and debarment for transactions subject to those requirements; and prohibitions on purchasing food products misbranded as meat or egg products or cultivated-protein food products in accordance with applicable laws.

 Adopted: 6/70